-Note: All undergraduates participating in international internships must meet with a study abroad advisor and register with the Global Education Office (formerly the Office of Study Abroad).
+Note: All undergraduates participating in international internships must meet with a study abroad adviser and register with the Global Education Office before submitting their internship funding application.
 Furthermore, students whose experience is in a country determined to be at high risk by the U.S. Department of State and/or the Centers for Disease Control (CDC) must submit a petition to the Global Education Office.